shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narratology.md

   - Legend - based on real person but cannot be proven
 -  **Science and journalism** (Gatunki pograniczne) to gatunki z pogranicza literatury, nauki i publicystyki, np. esej, felieton, reportaż.
 Bio

 ---
 # Paradigm

 ## Premise
 **Premise is single core statement**, the foundation of story. premise statement is often a familiar expression or cliché.
-'Latin words, meaning to put before'
+'Latin words, meaning to put before'.
-**Thematic idea** - drives its structure and delivery
-**logline** -
-**synopsis** -
 Every story has one premise.
 Only one.
 This premise is the underlying idea of your story-the foundation that supports your entire plot.
 Converting a premise into a story isn’t as straightforward as it might seem.
 The premise can easily become an end in itself, or at least an excuse for why the writer hasn’t included a clear protagonist, a meaningful crisis, or a powerful plot line.
 That's because the fundamental concept you create in advance will drive the actions of your characters.
+You should **not subvert expectations** here. to not make reader/viewers disappointed
+- **Thematic idea** - Drives its structure and delivery ... and suggesting a bigger meaning
+- **Logline** -   The premise often lives in the “logline”
 ## Story
 **Story  tells who and what** - (Internal conflict why it matters, why it matters how change the character ) (Circumstances) - Series of events recorded in their chronological order,  sequence of events.
 Story includes all of the events described that make up a narrative.
 What is the topic, what are the issue.
 Story is more than one idea.
   - Unique story or have a twist or something to say.
   - To what extent do circumstances affect the nature of actions?
 ## Plot
 **Plot tells how** -  (External, what happened) (Action) -  With story in mind, you can decide how to plot it.
 Series of events deliberately arranged so as to reveal their dramatic, thematic, and emotional significance, and create tension.
 - **Umbrella plot**  we will do x because core plot of genre
+- **Synopsis** - beat for beat retelling of your story's plot
 ### Character vs plot driven story
-Without internal conflict plot have no meaning - why it matters
+Without internal conflict plot have no meaning - Question: Why it matters?

-**Character driven story** - inner transformation and relations with other why something matters to character giving his desires and fears  Move story through action and choices.
+- **Character driven story** - inner transformation and relations with other why something matters to character giving his desires and fears  Move story through action and choices.
 Character as agent of change.
-**Plot is external conflict**  - what's happened.
+- **Plot is external conflict**  - what's happened.
 Events of the story move story forward and cause character to react
 ## Narration
 **Narrative tells why** - (Description) - Interpretation of the events within the story. point of view of the story.
 Gameplay, dialog, notes, setting, graphics